Euro surges above $1.21 to three-year high on ECB tapering bets

 Hedge funds kicked off 2018 with their biggest bet ever on the euro rising, data showed last week.
 [IMM/FX]

-Hit by the strong euro, the dollar index - which measures the U.S. currency against a basket of six major rivals - slipped 0.6 percent to its weakest in four months, at 91.308 .DXY.
+Hit by the strong euro, the dollar index - which measures the U.S. currency against a basket of six major rivals - slipped 0.6 percent to its weakest in four months, at 91.308.

 The dollar was also pressured by data on Thursday that showed U.S. producer prices fell for the first time in nearly 1-1/2 years in December, which could temper expectations that inflation will accelerate in 2018.